ln-markets/images/README.md

 |------|---------------------------------------|
 | PUID | Set the user id running the app       |
 | PGID | Set the user group id running the app |

+All the containers create a user with default user id of *1000* and default group id of *1000*

+All default user home is set to `/home` to ease the use of volumes and mapping